 Dress your salad with flaxseed oil or sprinkle flaxseed on oatmeal, cereal and yogurt.
 Other foods rich in essential fatty include olive oil, walnut oil, flax, sunflower and hemp seeds, raw nuts and oily fish.

 Spinach is rich in several key vitamins that help fight cellulite.
 Spinach has high levels of B vitamins, which essentially act as a facilitator – B vitamins are needed by the body to effectively & optimally use other cellulite-fighting nutrients.
 Spinach is also a great source of vitamins A and C with help to increase collagen production.
 Another cellulite busting vitamin, is vitamin K, also found in spinach, which promotes healthy circulation.
+An easy way to incorporate more spinach into your diet is with green smoothies!

 Other excellent sources of the B vitamins are wheat germ, whole grains, brewer’s yeast, poultry, fish and eggs.